Market intelligence for international student recruitment from ICEF

 • The move comes amid a shifting competitive dynamic that sees Malaysia poised to earn a greater share of the international student market this year

 Effective 1 December 2023, Malaysia introduced a package of new visa settings designed to make it easier for visitors and students to enter the country.
-The Visa Liberalisation Plan, eases visa requirements in a range of areas, including, a 30-day visa exemption for visitors from China and India, a "multiple entry visa" mechanism that allows travellers to enter and exit the country for a stay of up to 30 days, and an extension the validity period for visitor visas from three months to six months.
+The Visa Liberalisation Plan eases visa requirements in a range of areas, including a 30-day visa exemption for visitors from China and India, a "multiple entry visa" mechanism that allows travellers to enter and exit the country for a stay of up to 30 days, and an extension of the validity period for visitor visas from three months to six months.

 Most relevant to foreign students, the liberalisation plan features a new Graduate Pass (also known as the Social Visit Pass) that allows graduates of Malaysian degree programmes (bachelor or higher) to remain in the country for up to a year after graduation.
 Students are permitted to continue their studies, travel, or work part-time during that year.